zhangz-cyber/BCPNet/README.md

 ### 2.2 Create Environment
 Downloading necessary data:

-downloading testing dataset and move it into ./data/TestDataset/, which can be found in this download link (Google Drive).

-downloading training dataset and move it into ./data/TrainDataset/, which can be found in this download link (Google Drive).
+downloading testing dataset and move it into ./data/TestDataset/ downloading training dataset and move it into ./data/TrainDataset/